 Reason 1.
-Unacceptable cramped back-land development, scale and design out of character and incongruous with the established pattern and design of surrounding development.
+Unacceptable cramped back-land development, scale and design out of character and incongruous with the established pattern and design of surrounding development

 The overall reduction in height to plots 1 and 2 along with the removal of one gable to the front elevation and replacement with a small dormer window and cat-slide roof is considered to be an improvement and would better reflect the local vernacular.

 The reduced height and addition of a part-hipped roof to the side elevations when combined with increased gaps between these plots and the adjacent neighbouring properties over and above the existing relationship is also considered would better reflect the existing situation.

-Furthermore, some weight is given to the presence of an extant planning permission for a larger, and higher, replacement dwelling at No.29 which this revised proposal would integrate well with.
+Furthermore, work has recently begun at neighbouring property No.29 including demolition of the existing dwelling in relation to an extant planning permission for a larger, and higher, replacement dwelling at No.29 which this revised proposal would integrate well with.
+Additional weight is therefore now given to this acceptable relationship in the street scene.